Anne Atkins: Controversy

-In November 2007, she defended a motion for free speech on BBC2's Newsnight, when the Oxford Union invited far-right figures David Irving and Nick Griffin to speak, saying: "When you say that the majority view is always right I think that is a deeply dangerous and disturbing thing to say.
-I am not for a moment saying that I agree with David Irving or Nick Griffin but I am saying that once you start having truth by democracy you risk silencing some of the most important prophets we have ever had."
+In November 2007, Atkins defended a motion for free speech on BBC2's Newsnight, when the Oxford Union invited far-right figures David Irving and Nick Griffin to speak, saying: "When you say that the majority view is always right, I think that is a deeply dangerous and disturbing thing to say.
+I am not for a moment saying that I agree with David Irving or Nick Griffin, but I am saying that once you start having truth by democracy you risk silencing some of the most important prophets we have ever had."

-In September 2008, Atkins prompted complaints after offending a few people in Norfolk on BBC Radio 4.
-In a Thought for the Day broadcast about compensation culture, she said: "No more chestnut trees lining the streets of Norwich, in case the conkers fall on your head – as if that would make a difference, in Norfolk."
-In an ensuing debate it transpired that she had spent up to a month each year in Norfolk for most of her life.
+In September 2008, she prompted complaints after offending a few listeners in Norfolk on BBC Radio 4.
+In a Thought for the Day broadcast about compensation culture: "No more chestnut trees lining the streets of Norwich, in case the conkers fall on your head – as if that would make a difference, in Norfolk."

 In October 2012, Atkins drew both condemnation and admiration for a Daily Mail article published under the headline, "I haven't handed over a sex offender to the police – because I was told in confidence".
-The article referred to two abusers whom she anonymised, but one was subsequently identified as John Smyth QC, whose victims started coming forward shortly after publication of the article, culminating in an investigation into Smyth’s activity by Cathy Newman for Channel 4 in 2017.
+The article referred to two abusers whom she anonymised, but one was subsequently identified as John Smyth QC, whose victims from the Iwerne camps started coming forward shortly after publication of the article, culminating in an investigation into Smyth’s activity by Cathy Newman for Channel 4 in 2017.

+In the Independent newspaper, (10th February 2023) Atkins wrote: “Anything less than allowing same-sex marriage will see the Church accused of rank injustice.
+The Church changed the rules for divorced heterosexuals.
+If she is willing to change the rules for a large minority and not a tiny marginalised one, it starts to look very much like prejudice… and, yes, homophobia.”